 *Students must be 5 years of age to enroll in any level of the school-age program.

 The Beginner class is the first level of our school-age developmental program.
-During this 60-minute class, children will learn an established routine including a 15-minute, interactive warm up, and three 15-minute rotations on that week's events.
+During this class, children will learn an established routine including three 15-minute rotations on that week's events.
 Class time will be divided between: vault, uneven bars, balance beam, floor exercise, and trampoline/tumble track.
 Progress reports evaluate students on the core skills required to move up to Advanced Beginner (backward roll on floor, handstand and cartwheel).

 The third level of our developmental program offers a more advanced set of skills to practice and attain.
-Students will follow the same class routine consisting of a 15-minute warm up and three 15-minute events.
+Students will follow the same class routine consisting of three 15-minute events.
 Skills at this level become more difficult and require a higher degree of strength and mental focus.
-The core skills students will be evaluated on are: roundoff rebound on floor, back handspring on wedge and, trampoline and a front handspring off the wedge.
+The core skills students will be evaluated on are: roundoff rebound on floor, back handspring on wedge and trampoline and a front handspring off the wedge.

 The second level of our developmental program takes a step up from the Beginner class.
-Students will follow the same class routine consisting of a 15-minute warm up and three 15-minute events.
+Students will follow the same class routine consisting of three 15-minute events.
 Skills at this level are progressively harder and build the strength needed to advance through the program.
-The core skills students will be evaluated on are: handstand to bridge, stand to bridge kickover (or back walkover) and handstand forward roll.
+The core skills students will be evaluated on are: handstand to bridge, bridge to kickover (or back walkover) and run, hurdle to cartwheel.